syncfusion-content/javascript-docs/js/ReportViewer/Toolbar-Customization.md

 {% endhighlight %}

 ## Add custom option to toolbar
-The properties [`customToolBarItems`](../api/ejreportviewer#members:members:toolbarsettings-customtoolbaritems) and [`customToolBarGroups`](../api/ejreportviewer#members:members:toolbarsettings-customtoolbargroups) used to add custom toolbar items to the Report Viewer toolbar and it takes JSON array collection input with index, cssClass name, tooltip, event to fire when clicked on it.
-The below code adds an email option to the toolbar.
+The properties [`customToolBarItems`](../api/ejreportviewer#members:members:toolbarsettings-customtoolbaritems) and [`customToolBarGroups`](../api/ejreportviewer#members:members:toolbarsettings-customtoolbargroups) are used to add custom toolbar items to the Report Viewer toolbar.
+It takes JSON array input with index, cssClass name, tooltip, and event to fire by clicking it. following code adds an email option to the toolbar.

 {% highlight javascript %}
             $(function () {